-The Risk & Return chart maps the relative risk-adjusted performance of every tracked portfolio by whatever measures matter to you most.
+The Risk And Return chart maps the relative risk-adjusted performance of every tracked portfolio by whatever measures matter to you most.
 Use this to study the cloud of investing options from multiple angles, to identify similar asset allocations to your own ideas, and to find an efficient portfolio appropriate for your own needs.

 How To Interpret The Chart

 The Risk & Return chart is similar in concept to a classic efficient frontier image that maps the average return and standard deviation tradeoffs for any combination of assets.
 But the calculator takes it a few steps further and allows you to not only select your own risk and return measures, but also compare the real-world results of any asset allocation you like alongside every portfolio on the site.

 The vertical Y-axis maps the return metric and is measured in percent.
 The horizontal X-axis maps the risk metric and the units are shown next to the selection box.